Typical Culinary of NTT

 In this article on favorite food from the land of the flower of Flores, you can find out more by clicking list of contents as follows.

-East Nusa Tenggara which has 1.192 inhabited and uninhabited islands is now a prima donna and diverts a lot of attention of world and domestic tourists.
+East Nusa Tenggara which has 1.192 inhabited and uninhabited islands has now become a favorite and is diverting the attention of many world and domestic tourists.

-Not to forget its signature dishes which are rich in spices derived from spices such as onions, candlenut, turmeric, coconut, chili, galangal, ginger, key meeting, kencur and palm sugar.
+Don't forget the typical dishes which are rich in spices such as onions, candlenuts, turmeric, coconut, chilies, galangal, ginger, ginger, galangal and palm sugar.

 Influence cooking techniques according to the use of these ingredients and traditions.

-The culinary specialties of NTT were also influenced in the past through trade originating from Java, China and Europe (especially Portuguese, Spanish and Dutch).
+NTT's typical culinary delights also received influence through trade originating from Java, China and Europe (especially Portugal, Spain and the Netherlands).

 NTT Culinary

-Flores, from Portuguese which means "flower" is an island located in the administrative area of East Nusa Tenggara Province, Indonesia.
+Flores, from Portuguese which means "flower", is an island within the administrative area of East Nusa Tenggara Province, Indonesia.

 The name Flores comes from the Portuguese "cabo de flores" which means "Cape of flowers".